-Back in the early 2000s, there wasn’t much in the way of gluten-free andvegan baked goods, so it was out of necessity that Flying Apron was born.
-Now, over a decade later, we are serving the greater Seattle area and beyond with locations in Fremont, Redmond, and (coming soon) West Seattle.
+Back in the early 2000s, there wasn’t much in the way of gluten-free and plant-based baked goods, so it was out of necessity that Flying Apron was born.
+Now, almost two decades later, we are serving the greater Seattle area and beyond with locations in Fremont and West Seattle.

 We have spent (and continue to spend) countless hours in product development perfecting our recipes so that you never have to feel like you’re living “without.”